The League of Gentlemen: Characters

 The League of Gentlemen have played in total nearly a hundred characters, many created in the early stage shows, others during the span of the television series and some especially for the team's film.
 Most of the characters live in Royston Vasey.

-Radio series

-In the radio series, the plot involved outsider Benjamin Denton visiting his aunt and uncle in Spent to be interviewed for a job at the local power plant.
-Not surprisingly, he missed the interview and was forced to stay longer than expected.

 Episodes

+As well as the normal episodes, The Making of the League of Gentlemen documentary was broadcast on 27 October 2002.